zwt-sdk/zwt/README.md

 It provides a light set of well-known APIs (like classic Swing and AWT) for rapidly developing simple and totally cross-platform applications.

-It currently supports all three main Java environments: Java SE/EE, Java ME Embedded, and Android, and can be used on any platform that runs any of these environments.
+It supports all three main Java environments: Java SE/EE, Java ME Embedded, and Android, and can be used on any platform that runs any of these environments.

 <img src="images/zwt-architecture.png" width="50%">